Mortgage Sorter

 Discussing your requirements with a mortgage broker can often help uncover the best mortgages, which sometimes come from quite minor building societies.

-Big Bonuses, But a Low Basic Salary?
+Rely on Bonuses, But Have a Low Basic Salary?

 If this is you, then you might find it difficult to get a repayment mortgage that meets your requirements.
 This is because bonuses and overtime are hard to predict, not guaranteed and are normally excluded from your assessed income by mortgage lenders.
 This means you could end up being offered a much smaller mortgage than you think you can afford.

-The solution to this could be a flexible mortgage.
+The solution to this could be a flexible mortgage :

-A relative of the interest-only mortgage, flexible mortgages have monthly payments which are interest-only, but allow you to make ad-hoc repayments towards reducing the capital sum .
+A relative of the interest-only mortgage, flexible mortgages have monthly payments which are interest-only, but allow you to make ad-hoc repayments towards reducing the capital sum.

 For example, if you get a quarterly bonus, every 3 months you could make a payment towards reducing the capital sum of your mortgage, whilst paying smaller, interest-only payments each month [from your salary].